Benefits Of Deep Root Fertilization

 Pricing for root level fertilization services varies with the amount and size of plant materials.
 Price variables include the number of injections needed, amount of product to be used, and time it will take to do the injections.
 Also, the price can vary a little if an insecticide is added to the mixture.
 Prices range from a few dollars each for small shrubs to a few hundred dollars for something like an old live oak with a large canopy.
 Someone would need to come out and look at your landscape and count the plants of various sizes and give you a quote.
 Occasionally there is a picture available online of your landscape that is accurate enough to give you a ballpark quote without coming out to your house and counting plants.
 An average landscape would typically be under $100 for deep root feeding.

-For details about our complete Small Tree and Shrub six service program, more details can be found at Green Top Tree and Shrub Program.
+For details about our complete Small Tree and Shrub six service program, more information can be found at Green Top Tree and Shrub Program.